pshomov/reducto/README.md

 ## How does one use this thing?

 Here is a short example of Reducto in action.
-Let's write an app that authenticates an user.
+Let's write an app that authenticates a user.

 First, let's define the `actions` that we will need: